apptentive/apptentive-titanium/README.md

         Ti.API.info('New Apptentive Surveys! ' + e.type);
     });

-If surveys are available, present the surveys in the app by adding:
+If surveys are available, present the surveys in the app:

     apptentiveModule.presentSurveyControllerWithNoTags();